Bajina Bašta: History

-Rača monastery (7 km southwest of town) is considered the most significant historical treasure of the area.
+The Rača monastery (7 km southwest) is considered the most significant historical treasure of the area.
 Built by King Stefan Dragutin (1276–1282), the monastery was the center of transcription and illumination of medieval religious manuscripts of Serbia.
 These monks became known as the Račani.
 Abundant wall paintings and iconostasis cover the walls, dating after the church's reconstruction in 1835.
 The monastery houses a treasury and a library containing over 1,200 books and manuscripts.
 In the village of Dub (10 km from Bajina Bašta) there is a wooden church from 1792, of a specific architecture, covered with shingle roof.
 A variety of ornaments and icons, a gate from the 17th century, make this church one of the more memorable churches in Serbia.